 - Never require kids to clean their plates.
 Doing so teaches them to ignore the body’s fullness signals.
 Be willing to refrigerate leftovers, and bring home doggie bags from restaurants.

 - Be mindful of portion sizes.
-For most Americans, the portions we’re served have increased considerably in size, just in the last 10 years.
+For most Americans, the portions we’re served have increased considerably in size over the years.
 Make an effort to return to more modest portions, especially when it comes to starches and desserts.

 - Be sure your child is getting plenty of rest.
 Recent studies have shown a link between lack of sleep and increased cravings that result in overeating and unhealthy weight gain.